wairas/happy-tools/README.md

                         the white reference method to use for applying white references, eg wr-same-size; requires: dir-tree-with-
                         data (default: None)
+  --white_ref_annotations FILE
+                        the OPEX JSON file with the annotated white reference if it cannot be determined automatically (default:
+                        None)
+  --black_ref_locator_for_white_ref LOCATOR
+                        the reference locator scheme to use for locating black references that get applied to the white reference, eg rl-manual (default: None) --black_ref_method_for_white_ref METHOD
+                        the black reference method to use for applying black references to the white reference, eg br-same-size (default: None)
   --pattern_mask PATTERN
                         the pattern to use for saving the mask ENVI file, available placeholders: {SAMPLEID} (default: mask.hdr)